Education for improving Our Health-and-Vitality

 grains: Most scientists say “whole grains are good” but some people in the nutrition community say “all grains are bad.”
 But without grains it's difficult for me to get the calories required for maintaining weight, for not losing weight.
 Part of the confusion is that gluten (in wheat, barley,...) definitely is bad for people whose genes make them allergic to it — so I'm wondering if this is a source of claims that it's bad for everyone — even though most people (including me, afaik) are not allergic to gluten.
 But some scientists (and non-scientists) claim that ALL grains (even those without gluten) are health-harmful.
 I'm continuing to eat grains, but now it's mainly oats, not gluten-containing wheat & barley (as I did earlier); plus lentils.

 cocoa powder (and spinach,...): For several years I ate cocoa in large amounts (2 tablespoons/day) because nutritionally it's beneficial in many ways.
-But I learned (in late 2021) that it often contains harmful heavy metals, especially cadmium and lead.
+But I learned (in late 2021) that it often contains harmful heavy metals, especially cadmium and lead, that accumulate in the body and are difficult to .
 Since then my half-used tin of organic cocoa powder has been ignored.
 Even though it's organic, this doesn't matter because metals come from the ground where cocoa is typically grown, not from non-organic chemicals sprayed onto the plants.
 Also, I don't think there are “good companies” and “bad companies” (that do & don't pollute the food) because cocoa from one location might be OK but from another location not-OK, and the only way to know is with lab testing, but doing this is expensive.
-So if a company does testing, people will buy from a competitor who doesn't do testing so they can sell their product at a lower price.
+So if a company does testing, many people will buy from a competitor who doesn't do testing so they can sell their product at a lower price.
 And if a company refuses to sell some of their cocoa because it has higher levels of heavy metals, this causes additional loss of money for them.
-Therefore the company I had been buying from (Anthony's) won't release lab tests of their product — if they do any testing (they say only "Batch Tested and Verified Gluten Free & Non GMO" but say nothing about testing for metals) — despite requests from me and other customers.* And they won't refuse to sell high-metal cocoa.
-The agricultural & economic realities are understandable, but frustrating. {* But now all "questions & answers" have disappeared from all products (not just Anthony's) on Amazon. } / And recently (January 2024) I found reports on spinach and many other vegetables, and more.
+Therefore the apparently-excellent company I had been buying from (Anthony's) won't release lab tests of their product — if they do any testing (they say only "Batch Tested and Verified Gluten Free & Non GMO" but say nothing about testing for metals) — despite requests from me and other customers.* And they won't refuse to sell high-metal cocoa.
+The agricultural & economic realities are understandable, but frustrating. {* And now it's difficult to get "questions & answers" for all products, not just Anthony's, on Amazon. } / And recently (January 2024) I found reports on spinach and many other vegetables, and more.
 According to Google, "What foods to avoid cadmium?
-The food groups that contribute most of the dietary cadmium exposure are cereals and cereal products, vegetables, nuts and pulses, starchy roots or potatoes, and meat and meat products."
+The food groups that contribute most of the dietary cadmium exposure are cereals and cereal products, vegetables, nuts and pulses, starchy roots or potatoes, plus meat and meat products."
 So almost everything I eat has dangerous levels of cadmium?
 Also, "Is kale high in heavy metals?
 A recent study... found that kale — along with [other cruciferous vegetables having many beneficial nutritional effects] cabbage, broccoli, cauliflower, and collard greens — is a hyper-accumulator of heavy metals like thallium and cesium. [and cadmium, lead,...?]"
 Wow.
-Is nothing safe to eat? / updates: Today (March 4) I read that this is an example of "the bad journalistic tendency to take any new 'study' or research at face value, without asking enough questions" about how the research was done, and how this affects the research quality.
-And evidently there was a "kale panic" earlier, in 2015, reported by Snopes. / I'm confused, but am continuing to eat vegetables, green leafy and cruciferous.
+Is nothing safe to eat? / updates: Today (March 4) I read that this is an example of "the bad journalistic tendency to take any new ‘study’ or research at face value, without asking enough questions" about how the research was done, and how this affects the research quality.
+And evidently there was a "kale panic" earlier, in 2015, reported by Snopes. / I'm confused, but am continuing to eat vegetables, especially green leafy and cruciferous.

-These kinds of questions — with conflicting claims & effects & evidences, like hearing “vegetables are healthy” and “vegetables are unhealthy” — are why I dream about having "a way to get ‘total information’ about the total health-effects of every action.
+These kinds of questions — with conflicting claims & effects & evidences, like hearing “vegetables are healthy” (in most ways) AND (in this way) “vegetables are unhealthy” — are why I dream about having "a way to get ‘total information’ about the total health-effects of every action."

 GENETICS